-2015 IBSA World Championship Selection Criteria
+2015 IBSA World Games Selection Criteria

 May 8-18, 2015 in Seoul, South Korea.

-The 2015 IBSA World Championship are open to visually impaired athletes born 2000 or earlier who are citizens of the United States and are eligible to represent the United States in Paralympic competition.
+The 2015 IBSA World Games are open to visually impaired athletes born 2000 or earlier who are citizens of the United States and are eligible to represent the United States in Paralympic competition.
 Athletes must be able to provide proof of citizenship in the form of a U.S. birth certificate or valid U.S. passport (to be presented at registration).

 Athletes must provide proof of visual impairment in the form of an official IBSA classification letter or card, or a letter or attached “unofficial classification” form completed by a primary care doctor, optometrist, or ophthalmologist.
 All athletes must be members in good standing of USA Judo.